Alexsoyoungkang/LightBnB/README.md

 ## Getting Started

 1. Clone this repository onto your local device.
+2. Make sure you have PostgreSQL installed.
-2. Install dependencies using the `npm install` command and make sure you have PostgreSQL installed.
-You can install it using the `npm install pg` command.
+3. Install dependencies using the `npm install` command inside the LightBnB_WebApp-master directory.
-3. Start the web server using the `npm run local` command in LightBnB_WebApp-master directory.
+3. Start the web server using the `npm run local` command.
 The app will be served at http://localhost:3000/.
 4. Go to http://localhost:3000/ in your browser.

 ## Dependencies